Mastering the Long/Short Tool - your visual roadmap for risk management

 Not in your head.

-What Is the Long/Short Tool?
+What is the Long/Short Tool in trading?

 It does not place orders.